 This post may contain affiliate links.
 I will earn a small commission if you purchase through them, at no extra cost to you.

-Located in the Kintamani region northeast on the island at an altitude of 1300 meters above sea level, Pinggan Village is a unique sight.
+Located in the Kintamani region northeast on the island, at an altitude of 1300 meters above sea level, Pinggan Village is a unique sight.
 Or the village itself isn’t that special but what happens almost every day during sunrise definitely is.

 I first heard someone mention the mysterious Pinggan Village back in 2013 during my third trip to Bali.
 They described it as the most beautiful place in Bali to watch the sunrise.
 I was intrigued and couldn’t wait to see this phenomenon with my own eyes.

-How to get to Pinggan Village
+How to get to Pinggan Village viewpoint

-2022 UPDATE!!
-Now you can book this very affordable tour that includes sunrise over Pinggan Village, Tirta Empul Water Temple, Tegallalang Rice Terraces and Ubud Monkey Forest, online ahead of time.
+As always in Bali, you can ask your accommodation to arrange a driver for you, or you can book this very affordable tour that includes sunrise over Pinggan Village, Tirta Empul Water Temple, Tegallalang Rice Terraces and Ubud Monkey Forest, online ahead of time.
 Such great value!

-Although I’m a big believer in exploring places on your own, I would not advise you to drive to Pinngan by yourself if it’s your first time up there.
+Although I’m a big believer in exploring places on your own, I would not advise you to drive to Pinggan by yourself if it’s your first time up there.
 As you reach Kintamani there are very few street lights, parts of the road are quite bad and we couldn’t see any Pinggan signs, at least not in the pitch black.
-So the viewpoint location can be very hard to find.
+So the viewpoint location can be hard to find.

 What to expect at Pinggan Village